-We provide an overview how stock control works in invoiceit!Pro.
+We provide an overview of how stock control works in invoiceit!Pro.
 It explains settings, stock take (count), effect on stock through sales and purchases.
 In some places, stock is better known as inventory, so on this page the terms can be interchangeable.

 1) Setup page 4